Email that would be sent on your behalf

 Decriminalisation of personal cannabis consumption and cultivation

 I am not calling for full commercial legalisation.
-Rather, I seek a sensible, health-focused reform that allows adults to possess and grow a small amount of cannabis for personal use without fear of criminal sanction - similar to the successful model adopted in the ACT, Australia.
+Rather, I support a sensible, health-focused reform that allows adults to possess and grow a small amount of cannabis for personal use without fear of criminal sanction - similar to the successful model adopted in the ACT, Australia.

 Such a change would:

-• Align the law with current scientific evidence
+• Align the law with scientific evidence

 • Reduce inequity in the justice system while upholding public health objectives.